odewahn/genai-content-workflow-demo/README.md

+This is a walkthrough of how to use the GenAI toolchain to create summaries of technical content.
+The toolchain consists of three main components:

+- `fetcher` -- a tool for downloading content from the O'Reilly learning platform
+- `prompter` -- a tool for applying prompts to content and sending it to an LLM for completion
+- `atlas` -- a tool for creating and managing content in the O'Reilly Atlas platform

+Atlas won't be covered in much detail, but you can find plenty of documentation at [Atlas](https://atlas.oreilly.com/).

 # Set up a working directory

 For the purposes of this walkthrough, let's assume all files are in a directory called `genai-tutorial`: